GenesisFR/DS1TroubleshootingGuide/README.md

 ## Sorry, this save game was not created by Legends of Aranna and cannot be loaded

 See [Convert DS saves to LOA](#convert-ds-saves-to-loa).

+## Steam detects the game as running after closing it

+This may happen after hosting/joining a multiplayer session.

+1. Open Task Manager.
+2. Go to the Details tab.
+3. Find dpnsvr.exe and terminate it.

 ## UI/cursor flickering